shashankpr/IR-CareFinder/Pitch Presentation/Pitch Bullet Points.md

 - There is isn't a good way to find doctors.

 ### Business Potential: (Sylvia)
-- Poke Sylvia for this
+- searching data for research
+- an appiontment system
 - India -> PRACTO -> CRAPTON OF FUNDS

 ### Relevant: (Jens)